Complications of Lupus - Topic Overview

 attack certain blood-clotting factors, causing the blood to clot easily.
 These

-antibodies are produced by about 1 in 3 people with lupus.4 They can cause a condition, called
+antibodies are produced by about 1 out of 3 people who have lupus.1 They can cause a condition, called

 antiphospholipid antibody syndrome, which can lead to